Introduction

 The RFC Project Board is used for tracking RFCs.

-Issues labeled with the E-help-wanted, E-easy, or E-mentor labels are typically issues that the Cargo team wants to see addressed, and are relatively easy to get started with.
+Issues labeled with the S-accepted label are typically issues that the Cargo team wants to see addressed.
 If you are interested in one of those, and it has not already been assigned to someone, leave a comment.
 See Issue assignment below for assigning yourself.

 Working on small features